 To receive updates and announcements regarding kpLib, the K-Point Grid Generator (see below), and the K-Point Server (see below), please subscribe to the kpoints-announce mailing list.

-A stand-alone version of the K-point Grid Server has been created and tested.
-It can be used as a local application, and provides the same functionality as the current version of the server.
-Updates of K-point Server is synchronized with K-point Grid Generator (i.e. all updates on K-point Server will be mirrored in K-point Grid Generator.)
+The K-point Grid Generatoris a standalone version of the K-point Grid Server.
+It can be used as a local application, and it provides the same functionality as the current version of the server.
+Updates of K-point Server are synchronized with K-point Grid Generator (i.e. all updates on K-point Server will be mirrored in K-point Grid Generator.)

 A pre-built executable jar is available.
 To use the application, please download the tarball: